Monterosso beach - one of the best places to stay when visiting Cinque Terre with kids

 Most accommodations in Cinque Terre are perched on hillsides, tucked into steep alleyways, or up several flights of stairs.

-Rolling a heavy suitcase?
-Not fun.
+Rolling a heavy suitcase is not fun in Cinque Terre.
 Bring a backpack or small carry-on to save yourself the struggle.

 Book Accommodations And Restaurants In Advance

-Cinque Terre is tiny, and good hotels and restaurants fill up fast, especially in peak season.
-Make dinner reservations a few days in advance, or risk waiting forever for a table.
+Cinque Terre is tiny, and good hotels and restaurants fill up fast, especially in the summer.
+Make dinner reservations a few days in advance, or risk waiting for a table.

 Pro Tip: Some restaurants only take reservations in person or via WhatsApp.